gregcox7/StatLabs/docs/08-power.md

 ## [1] 0.9104759
 ```

-\BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:unnamed-chunk-39"><strong>(\#exr:unnamed-chunk-39) </strong></span>Based on the power we just calculated, do you feel more confident believing that we correctly rejected the null hypothesis?
+\BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:ex0809"><strong>(\#exr:ex0809) </strong></span>
+Based on the power we just calculated, do you feel more confident believing that we correctly rejected the null hypothesis?
 Does this change your opinion about whether the results are practically significant?
 Why or why not?
 </div>\EndKnitrBlock{exercise}

 ## Wrap-up